 A surgeon soon after birth assesses the bowel for any abnormalities and decides on the next steps in the surgical gastroschisis treatment.

-Either a peripherally inserted central venous catheter (PICC) is placed in the NICU prior to surgery or a tunneled central venous catheter (broviac) is placed by the surgeon.
-The central line is critical for the newborn with gastroschisis, to allow for administration of IV nutrition and medications.
+Either a peripherally inserted central venous catheter (PICC) is placed in the NICU prior to surgery or a tunneled central venous catheter (Broviac) is placed by the surgeon.
+The central line is critical for the newborn with gastroschisis as it allows for administration of IV nutrition and medications.

 There are essentially three approaches to closing the gastroschisis abdominal wall defect.
 The surgeon’s preference, the appearance of the bowel and how the newborn is doing clinically are some of the factors that will determine the surgical treatment.

 Primary closure can be achieved in a minority of the patients.
 It is important that the baby is doing well and that the bowel is not very dilated and there is minimal visceral-abdominal disproportion to be able to close the defect primarily.